RULE 66. RECEIVERS APPOINTED BY DISTRICT COURTS

 An action wherein a receiver has been appointed shall not be dismissed except by order of the court.
 A foreign receiver shall have capacity to sue in any district court but his rights are subordinate to those of local creditors.
 The practice in the administration of estates by receivers or by other similar officers appointed by the court shall be in accordance with the appropriate statute of this state and the practice heretofore followed in the courts of this state or as provided in rules promulgated by the district courts.
 In all other respects the action in which the appointment of a receiver is sought or which is brought by or against a receiver is governed by these rules.

 These rules govern an action in which the appointment of a receiver is sought or a receiver sues or is sued.
-But the practice in administering an estate by a receiver or a similar court-appointed officer must accord with state statute or with a local rule.
-A foreign receiver must be allowed to sue in any district court, but the receiver’s rights are subordinate to those of local creditors.
+But the practice in administering an estate by a receiver or a similar court-appointed officer must accord with state statute and the historical practice in district courts or with a local rule.
+A foreign receiver must be allowed to sue in any district court but his rights are subordinate to those of local creditors.
 An action in which a receiver has been appointed may be dismissed only by court order.

 Rule 66 was amended, effective ________________.